krhoda/goconquer/README.md

 `DynamicSelect` (`goconquer/ds`) is a easy-to-test, generic, reliable, abstraction around the golang `select` statement.
 It solves the following issues:
 * Can accept dynamic number of channels to listen to.
 * Can load new channels at runtime.
-* Can handle the closing channels, including ill-fated attempts to read from a closed channel.
+* Can handle the closing of internal channels, including ill-fated attempts to read from a closed channel.
 * Always listens to kill commands.
 * Can prioritize between channels.
 * Can provide visibility into which channels are open.